McGrath wins Kentucky Dem primary; McConnell showdown awaits

 Voting ended June 23, but it took a week until McGrath could be declared the winner due to the race’s tight margins and a deluge of mail-in ballots.
 The outcome seemed a certainty early in the campaign but became tenuous as Booker’s profile surged as the Black state lawmaker highlighted protests against the deaths of African Americans in encounters with police.

 It was a narrow victory for McGrath.
-With 99% of precincts reporting Tuesday afternoon, she had an 11,832-vote advantage over Booker out of nearly 531,000 votes cast.
+She outlasted Booker by 15,149 votes out of more than 544,000 votes cast.
 Several other candidates attracted tens of thousands of votes.
 McConnell, a key ally to President Donald Trump, already breezed to victory in the GOP primary in his bid for a seventh term.

 Kentucky switched to widespread absentee voting amid the coronavirus pandemic, and election officials needed days to count ballots.
 In Lexington, the state’s second-largest city, about 6,000 absentee ballots were thrown out on technicalities ranging from unsigned envelopes to detached security flaps, said Fayette County Clerk Don Blevins.

-Since last summer, McConnell and McGrath looked past their primaries to skirmish with each other, and now those attacks will intensify heading into the fall campaign.
+Since last summer, McConnell and McGrath had looked past their respective primaries to skirmish with each other.
+Those attacks will now intensify heading into the fall campaign.

 Declaring victory, McGrath reached out to Booker’s supporters to try to unite the party for the challenge ahead against McConnell, who has dominated Kentucky’s political landscape for decades.